Independent Proximal Policy Optimization (IPPO)¶

 hook (Callable) – The hook to be executed after mutation.

-- register_network_group(group: NetworkGroup) None ¶
+- register_network_group(group: NetworkGroup) None¶

-Sets the evaluation network for the algorithm.
+Set the evaluation network for the algorithm.

 - Parameters: